 Various entry-level trainee positions in business and industry are available for graduates regardless of academic discipline.

 The Bachelor of Science degree is designed for students interested in immediate employment in industry or wishing to continue on to a Master’s or Ph.D. degree in physics or a related field.
 The Bachelor of Arts degree is appropriate for those preparing for teaching careers in the physical sciences at the secondary level, those whose goal is a liberal art education with an emphasis on physics, or engineers interested in a double major.

 The Department also offers graduate study leading to the Master of Science degree and the Master of Science in Professional Physics.
-The Master of Science degree is available in both a general option and an option in applied physics.
-A limited number of teaching associateships and graduate assistantships are available to students working on the master's degree.
+The Master of Science degree is available in a general option, an option in applied physics, and computational physics.
+A limited number of teaching associateships and graduate assistantships are available to students working on the master’s degree.
 Application should be made to the Chair of the Department.

 Concurrent and/or Summer Enrollment at Another College